forseti-security/forseti-security/_docs/_latest/use/cli/notifier.md

 # {{ page.title }}

-This page describes how the Notifier is used and run.
+This page describes how Forseti Notifier is used and run.

-Notifier can either be run as part of the scheduled cron job's workflow or manually invoked using the Forseti CLI.
+Notifier can either run as part of the scheduled cron job's workflow or manually invoked using the Forseti command-line interface (CLI).

-When the cron job runs the Notifier, it sends notifications on the latest violations from the previous scanner run.
+When the cron job runs the Notifier, it sends notifications on the latest violations from the previous Scanner run.

 ---

-### Usage
+## Running Notifier

+Following are the CLI commands you can use with Notifier:

   ```bash
   forseti notifier --help